-TIB says 33.8% of candidates exceeded spending limits, average cost hits Tk1.2cr
+TIB says 33.8% of candidates exceed spending limits, average cost hits Tk1.2cr

 Despite directives from the Election Commission instructing candidates to remove campaign materials, 81.3% failed to comply, TIB says.

-The findings were presented at a press conference held at the TIB auditorium this morning (8 February).
+The findings were presented at a press conference held at the TIB auditorium, highlighting what the organisation described as widespread violations of electoral laws and regulations.

 Despite directives from the Election Commission instructing candidates to remove campaign materials, 81.3% failed to comply.

-In one instance, a campaigning candidate reportedly threatened an executive magistrate over the phone after being asked to remove campaign materials, TIB noted.
+In one instance, a campaigning candidate allegedly threatened an executive magistrate over the phone after being asked to remove campaign materials, TIB noted.

 The study also observed attempts to influence the administration, as well as statements by political leaders that allegedly pressured others to work in favour of particular parties.

-The Election Commission in December adopted a new framework for spending limit for candidates.
+The Election Commission adopted a new framework for candidates' spending limits in December.

 In a seat with more than 2.5 lakh voters, the limit will be determined proportionately according to the number of voters.